bishkou/password-pwnd/README.md

 npm i password-pwnd
 ```

-## Password Has been leaked before ?
+## Check if a Password has been Leaked Before

 ```js
-// pwnd checks if the password your provided has been found in previous leaks const { pwnd } = require('password-pwnd')
+// pwnd checks if the password your provided has been found in previous leaks

+const { pwnd } = require('password-pwnd')

 check = async () => {